-- When first starting the medicine, your child may be slightly drowsy and dizzy. - Only adjust the dosage as recommended by your health care provider.
+- When first starting the medicine, your child may be slightly drowsy and/or dizzy. - Only adjust the dosage as recommended by your health care provider.
 They will usually increase this medication slowly to avoid side effects.
 Never increase the dosage more than once per week unless directed otherwise. - Once you have started with one brand of the medication stay with it.
 Avoid switching between different brands. - Check with your pharmacist before taking herbal medications and/or over-thecounter medications.
-They may have adverse effects if taken with anti-seizure medications. - Do not stop taking this medication suddenly because this could result in seizures. - It is important to keep a record of your child's seizures and side effects to determine how well they are responding to the medication.
+They may have adverse effects if taken with anti-seizure medications. - Do not stop taking this medication suddenly because this could result in seizures.